Blond Bombers: Pat Patterson and Ray Stevens

 While wrestling in Oregon, Pat Patterson heard many wrestlers tell him that he would be a natural fit as a tag team partner of Ray Stevens, who competed in San Francisco.
 Patterson moved to San Francisco and dyed his hair blond to match Stevens, who had used the nickname "The Blond Bomber" as a singles wrestler.
 They defeated the team of The Destroyer and Billy Red Lyons to win the San Francisco version of the AWA World Tag Team Championship on April 17, 1965.
 They held the belts for over a year and a half before dropping them to the Mongolian Stomper and Ciclon Negro in December 1966.
 They won the title back in a rematch the following month and held it for another three months.
 On April 8, 1967, they lost the belts to longtime rival Pepper Gomez and future World Wide Wrestling Federation Champion Pedro Morales.
 They continued to team together, however, until the end of the year, when Patterson left the area to compete in Japan.

 When Patterson returned to the San Francisco area, he feuded with Stevens, who had become a face.
 This feud included Stevens and Peter Maivia defeating Patterson and Superstar Billy Graham to win the San Francisco version of the NWA World Tag Team Championship on January 23, 1971, and Patterson and Graham regaining the belts in a rematch the following month.
 Patterson and Stevens also competed in singles matches; Stevens defeated Patterson in a Texas Death match on July 11, 1970, to win the San Francisco version of the NWA United States Heavyweight Championship.

 The pair were later reunited in the American Wrestling Association, where they won the AWA World Tag Team Championship on September 23, 1978.
 The following year, Patterson began competing primarily in the World Wrestling Federation, although he and Stevens continued to team occasionally in the AWA until late 1982.
 They were inducted into the Professional Wrestling Hall of Fame as a team in 2006 and have been described as the "single greatest tag team" of all time.

+Stevens died of a heart attack on May 3, 1996.
 Patterson died of liver failure caused by a blood clot on December 2, 2020.
-Stevens died of a heart attack on May 3, 1996.